 See Tur, Shulchan Aruch and Rema and relevant commentaries to Orach Chaim (131: 6, and 493: 2).

-There are many sefarim available who give full treatment to the topic of Lag B’Omer, including Bein Pesach L’Shavuos and Nitei Gavriel (Pesach vol. 3).
-It is also worthwhile to read Rabbi Eliezer Brodt’s excellent articles on topic: http://seforim.blogspot.co.il/2011/05/printing-mistake-and-mysterious-origins.html and http://seforim.blogspot.co.il/2008/05/lag-ba-omer-and-upsherins-in-recent.html, and featured in Ami Magazine # 22, as well as the introduction and first chapter to Rabbi Mordechai Zev Trenk’s recent and fascinating Treasures: Illuminating Insights on Esoteric Torah Topics (chapter titled “The Zohar, Rabbi Shimon Bar Yochai, and Lag B’Omer” (pg.
+There are many sefarim available who offer full treatment to the topic of Lag B’Omer, including Bein Pesach L’Shavuos and Nitei Gavriel (Pesach vol. 3).
+It is also worthwhile to read Rabbi Eliezer Brodt’s excellent articles on topic: http://seforim.blogspot.co.il/2011/05/printing-mistake-and-mysterious-origins.html and http://seforim.blogspot.co.il/2008/05/lag-ba-omer-and-upsherins-in-recent.html, and featured in Ami Magazine #22, as well as Rabbi Mordechai Zev Trenk’s recent, fascinating Magic, Mysteries, & Mysticism: Illuminating Insights on Esoteric Torah Topics (chapter titled “The Zohar, Rabbi Shimon Bar Yochai, and Lag B’Omer” (pg.
 103-107).

 See Meiri (Yevamos 62b), Sefer HaManhig (citing the Baal HaMaor), Biur HaGr”a (O.C.
 131: 6 s.v. b’Lag), Pri Chodosh (O.C.
 493), Pri Megadim (ad loc.
 M.Z.
 1), Shla”h (Pesachim 525), Kitzur Shulchan Aruch (120: 6), and Mishnah Berurah (493: 8).